 Get a small safe or filing cabinet for storing important documents and paperwork

-Although this checklist is not a comprehensive checklist for your transition into your new home, it should make the new adventure of homeownership easier!
+Although this checklist is not a comprehensive checklist for the transition into your new home, it should make the new adventure of homeownership easier!
 To help you as you transition, start creating your home inventory sheet so you can keep track of your valuables as you move and be prepared in case of any unexpected incidents.